Timestamp: Digital timestamps

 time of last status change (ctime: ls -lc).

-Some file archivers and some version control software, when they copy a file from some remote computer to the local computer, adjust the timestamps of the local file to show the date/time in the past when that file was created or modified on that remote computer, rather than the date/time when that file was copied to the local computer.
+When some file archivers and version control systems copy a file from a remote computer to the local computer, they adjust the timestamps of the local file to show the date/time in the past when that file was created or modified on the remote computer, rather than the date/time when that file was copied to the local computer.

-Timestamps are often found to be dirty in many cases.
+Timestamps are often found to be "dirty" in many cases.
 Without cleaning up inaccurate timestamps, time-related applications such as provenance analysis or pattern queries are not reliable.
 To evaluate the correctness of timestamps, temporal constraints can be applied, declaring distance limits between timestamps.

 Standardization

 ISO 8601 standardizes the representation of dates and times.
 These standard representations are often used to construct timestamp values.